ashleyw/denormalize-with-state/README.md

 > The entity to denormalize, its id, or an array of entities or ids.

+> Lists should be an object with the keys being the IDs and values being the local state.

 **entities** `{Object}`

 > An object to entities used to denormalize entity and its referred entities.